"Gujarat model" replicated in Delhi; Shah must go: NCP

 He also pitched for resignation of another Union minister, Anurag Thakur, and Delhi BJP leader Kapil Mishra for allegedly making provocative speeches Meanwhile, Malik said the Mumbai NCP will organise a meeting of party workers on March 1.

-NCP president Sharad Pawar, Maharashtra Deputy Chief Minister Ajit Pawar and party's state unit chief Jayant Patil will attend the meeting, he added.
+NCP president Sharad Pawar, Maharashtra Deputy Chief Minister Ajit Pawar and party's state unit chief Jayant Patil will attend the meeting, he added Speaking about the controversial Citizenship (Amendment) Act, Malik said the right of implementing the law lies with the Centre and not the state government.

+"We, however, will not implement the NRC (in Maharashtra)," he said The NCP is the second largest constituent of the Shiv Sena-led ruling coalition MVA..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)